Thousands of arrestees a year are forced into get-out-of-jail-broke cards that are loaded up with deceptive fees.

 Prison officials denied Williams’ objections, placed her account on legal-hold status and allowed her only $25 per month to spend at the commissary.
-Further, they ordered that beginning in January 2013, any amount in her account in excess of $25 would be sent to the Stark County Clerk of ...
+Further, they ordered that beginning in January 2013, any amount in her account in excess of $25 would be sent to the Stark County Clerk of Courts to pay ...

 TrueAllele DNA testing software has been employed in hundreds of criminal cases around the country since 2009.
 The software is used to analyze evidence containing mixtures of genetic material and determine whether it contains a match to a suspect or DNA archived in a database.
 A similar DNA testing program, STRmix, has also been used in some criminal cases, including by the California Department of Justice.

 While prosecutors, and even some defense attorneys, have hailed TrueAllele, some contend that in order for defendants to have a fair trial, the core “engine” of the software – its source code – must be open to scrutiny and validation.
 Both prosecutors and TrueAllele’s creators have consistently fought to prevent such scrutiny.

 The software is a product of Pittsburg, Pennsylvania-based Cybergenetics.
 The company was founded by its chief scientist and executive officer, Dr. Mark Perlin, when he was a faculty member at Carnegie Mellon University.